Vegetable Broth Zero-Waste Recipe: Scraps to Stock

 Step 5: Storage and Usage

-Use your beautiful, homemade liquid as a base for soups, stews, risotto, or for cooking grains like quinoa and rice for an added layer of flavor.
+Use as a base for soups, stews, risotto, or grain cooking liquid.

 Types and Varieties